William Duncombe, 1st Earl of Feversham: Marriage and children

+In 1862, Lord Feversham was living in Grosvenor Square, and from 1868-1875, he leased 2 Albert Gate, Knightsbridge (now the Embassy of Kuwait).

 Lord Feversham died in January 1915, aged 85, and was succeeded in his titles by his grandson Charles, his eldest son and heir apparent William having predeceased him.
 Lady Feversham died only seven months after her husband.